You’ll never be fully accepting of your self-image. True happiness will always be a work in progress.

 You don’t have to create it.
 You don’t have to fix or change anything about yourself.
 Your true nature is peace—however unlikely that may seem.

 What you need is a technique to help break your identification with the self-image— the broken story you tell yourself.

 When the busy chatter of the mind subsides, even for a moment, you discover that everything you seek is already there, waiting to be recognised.

-In my book, “Awaken the Happy You” I use the analogy of a lighthouse to describe the relationship between the mind and our true nature.
+In my book, “Awaken the Happy You” I use the analogy of a lighthouse to describe the relationship between the mind, the self-image and our true nature.

 When the sky is clear, the powerful beam of the lighthouse can be seen for miles around.